 Owen's Antiques

-Chamberlain Worcester Coffee Can, "Thumb and Finger" with Free Saucer, Georgian c.
+Chamberlain Worcester Coffee Can, "Thumb & Finger" w/ Free Saucer, Georgian c.
 1805

 Specialist Dealer in Early 19th Century English China